yanbopanpi/yanbo_pan.github.io/_pages/publications.md

   Through this research experience, I learned useful statistical methods, like rejection and MCMC sampling.
 Exposed to time-series data for the first time, I designed a custom pipeline that allows statistical comparison between our results and previous scientific results done by [Aaron M. Geller](https://arxiv.org/abs/2101.07883).
 I also become more familiar with using cloud computing and virtual machines.
   For our future work, we will fit more binary solutions for WD-MS binaries, while improving the pipeline to better suit observation plans and reduce bias our priors might introduce.

+## Ultra-faint dwarf satellite search
+### Started 01/2023
+  By analyzing the stellar spatial distribution, we try to search for potential ultra-faint dwarf (UFD) galaxies of M31 by examining stellar overdensities within the DELVE survey.
+We attempt to search for overdensities for horizontal branch (HB) and red giant branch stars (RGB) using Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
+We first focused on Pegasus IV dwarf galaxy and its stellar population as a guide for designing our overdensity search pipeline.
+With the detected overdensities on the color-magnitude diagram, we also explore the stellar overdensities regarding their spatial distribution.
+	After devising the pipeline with DBSCAN, we also tried using HDBSCAN and OPTICS to test which unsupervised machine learning method yielded the best result for the UFD search.
+Finally, OPTICS is chosen since it recovers several UFDs of M31 with the least number of false positives.
+During this project, we also explore the star-galaxy separation criteria in the DELVE survey.
+The tip of the red giant branch selection criteria is modified based on the star-galaxy separation magnitude limit.
+	Through this experience, I learned about unsupervised machine learning algorithms by dealing with large survey data.
+I also have a taste of astrostatistics and design my own SQL query throughout this project.
+	To further this project, I hope to introduce other types of stars (MS, BSS) into the selection criteria.
+Also, data from larger areas of the sky will be explored for those “missing satellites”.